The legacy of AA Gill?

-We, like many, are deeply saddened by the death of the Sunday Times restaurant critic, AA Gill, who passed away on Saturday aged 62.
+We are deeply saddened by the death of A. A. Gill, the The Sunday Times restaurant critic, who died on Saturday aged 62.

-The columnist only recently spoke out about his illness, announcing just three weeks ago he had the “full English of cancers”.
-He was diagnosed with lung cancer that had spread to his neck and pancreas, with tumours that were inoperable and unsuitable for radiotherapy.
+The columnist spoke publicly about his illness only three weeks ago.
+At that time, he described having the “full English of cancers”.
+Doctors had diagnosed him with lung cancer that had spread to his neck and pancreas.
+The tumours were inoperable and unsuitable for radiotherapy.

-AA Gill’s story is one we have heard before.
-Four months ago, we met Fiona Fail and her family who were petitioning for National Institute for Health and Care Excellence (NICE) to approve nivolumab for lung cancer patients in England and Wales.
+Four months ago, we met Fiona Fail and her family.
+They launched a petition asking the National Institute for Health and Care Excellence (NICE) to approve nivolumab for lung cancer patients in England and Wales.

-Fiona was diagnosed with lung cancer in November 2014.
-She lives in in Blyth, Northumberland.
-If she lived just 60 miles north, over the Scottish border, she would have access to the immunotherapy which her oncologist believes, in her case, is her ‘only chance to live longer’.
+Doctors diagnosed Fiona with lung cancer in November 2014.
+She lives in Blyth.
+If she lived only 60 miles further north, across the Scottish border, she could receive the immunotherapy.
+Her oncologist believes the treatment may be her “only chance to live longer”.

-Fiona’s petition has since received nearly 175,000 signatures and we await the next NICE appraisal committee meeting in mid-January, where they will again discuss this drug.
+Since then, Fiona’s petition has attracted nearly 175,000 signatures.
+The next NICE appraisal committee meeting will take place in mid-January, when members will again discuss this drug.

 What is nivolumab?

-Two weeks ago, NICE recommended the immunotherapy drug, pembrolizumab, be made available on the NHS for people with PD-L1-positive non-small-cell lung cancer (NSCLC) who have already received platinum-based chemotherapy.
+Two weeks ago, NICE recommended another immunotherapy drug, Pembrolizumab.
+The NHS will provide it to patients with PD-L1-positive non-small-cell lung cancer who have already received platinum-based chemotherapy.

-In addition to this, there are several other similar immunotherapy treatments in the drug approval pipeline for lung cancer.
+Researchers are also developing several similar immunotherapy drugs.
+Many of these treatments currently move through the drug approval pipeline for lung cancer.

 Lung cancer stigma